 The primary results from image analysis are based on number distributions.
 These are often converted to a volume basis, and in this case this is an accepted and valid conversion.
 Image analysis provides far more data values and options than any of the other techniques described in this document.
 Measuring each particle allows the user unmatched flexibility for calculating and reporting particle size results.

 Image analysis instruments may report distributions based on particle length as opposed to spherical equivalency, and they may build volume distributions based on shapes other than spheres.

-Dynamic image analysis tools such as the CAMSIZER allow users to choose a variety of length and width descriptors such as the maximum Feret diameter and the minimum largest chord diameter as described in ISO 13322-2 (ref.
+Image analysis tools allow users to choose a variety of length and width descriptors such as the maximum Feret diameter and the minimum largest chord diameter as described in ISO 13322-2 (ref.
 5).